Contact Lens Care

 They will also examine your cornea, retina, lens and other parts of your eye, looking for swelling and damage that may have been caused as a result of the virus.

-Antiviral medication can treat shingles by:
+Antiviral medication may treat shingles by:

 If one has a weakened immune system, they may be admitted to the hospital for intravenous antiviral medication.

 It is best to prevent shingles in the first place by getting the shingles vaccine.
+This is available on the NHS to people in their 70s.

 Shingles in adults are typically more common than in children.
 It is especially common in people aged 50 and older.
 While it's unknown as to why the varicella-zoster virus reactivates, risk factors include: